-Bonding with your grandchildren can be a rewarding experience that benefits the whole family.
+A relationship with your grandchildren can be a rewarding experience that benefits the whole family.
 Here are some tips for nurturing that bond.

-A relationship with your grandchildren can be rewarding for both you and your family.
-It takes communication, trust, and shared experiences.
 Grandparents have always played an important role in families.
 Often, it’s to help your children with parenting.
 But it can be even more meaningful.

-Video: Myra and Salvador with Elsie
+Video: Time with Elsie

 It is giving us more enjoyment.
-Making us more busy.
+Making us more busy...
 But I'm happy.

 1. Be a good listener